 However, diets that emphasize a high intake of one macronutrient (like fats) and low intakes of another (like carbs) are not for everyone.

-Instead, you may find that you can stick to a diet that has the right balance of macronutrients, which can also be effective for weight loss (
+Instead, you may find that you can stick to a diet that has a balance of macronutrients, which can also be effective for weight loss (

 - 45–65% of their calories from carbs